gis4community/ihrm/README.md

 This repository store free data sets for digital maps workshops.

-Each set of data wold be used for practical exercises for managing digital maps content.
+Each set of data wold be used on practical exercises for managing digital maps content.

 Please read bellow a step by step guide for requirements:

 # 1. Download free and open source QGIS software
+    - Go to QGIS homepage : https://qgis.org/en/site/
+    - Click "Download Now" button